amy21206/hparsons_learning_gain/_sources/SQLthinkaloud/A-WR-PE-PB.rst

     Please write a SELECT statement to retrieve the ``student_id``, ``english``, and ``math`` of all entries whose ``test_name`` is ``midterm``.

-    note: When you run the code, there will be several execution results.
-    Please only refer to the unittest and the **last** execution result for debugging purposes.

     ~~~~
     DROP TABLE IF EXISTS grades;